bitknox/IGScraper/README.md

 # IGScraper
-Creates file with links to all images for a given instagram profile
+Returns an array of image url's to all the images on a given profile